Anarios/return-youtube-dislike/SECURITY-FAQ.md

 ### Why don't you share the backend code?

-We may share it at some point - but there's really no real reason to share it.
+We will share it at some point - but there's really no real reason to share it right now.
 It gives a false sense of security - because in a zero-trust system, we could just as well disclose one version but deploy another.
 There are plenty of reasons to keep the code hidden, specifically, how we battle spam.
 Hiding/Obfuscating the spam handling code is a fairly standard practice.